Freedom Homeschooling

 Free Foreign Languages Curriculum

-123 Teach Me (2nd & up)
+123 Teach Me (2nd – adults)

-American Sign Language University (3rd to 12th)
+American Sign Language University (3rd – adults)

 American Sign Language is taught using video and text-based lessons.

-Annenberg Learner (8th to 12th)
+Annenberg Learner (8th – adults)

 Two instructional video series are available: Destinos: An Introduction to Spanish and French in Action (fluency and culture).

-At Home Middle School (6th to 8th)
+At Home Middle School (6th – 8th)

 This Spanish course is taught using free lessons from Duolingo and YouTube videos.
 The materials are divided into 180 daily lessons.

-Conjuguemos (5th to 12th)
+Conjuguemos (5th – 12th)

 Conjuguemos teaches Spanish, French, German, Italian, Portuguese, Korean, and Latin using online practice activities, flashcards, and games.